slowcoders/settings/settings/README.md

 Through get(), set() methods we can load and write data.
 File IO will be executed automatically.

 ### Object persistence
-Serialize can save all types of data.
+Settings can save all types of data.
 In the example, we added UiSetting class to save ui-related settings.
 ```java
     public static class UiSettings extends SettingProperties {